 Keyword research is your first and most important step for search engine optimization.
 It’s needed to provide a clear direction for website content to focus your time and effort on.

 Supercharge your keyword research with a comprehensive keyword report for any topic or 1-to-1 online training with an SEO expert.

 “This is SEO basics, give us the SEO tips!”
 We understand…but writing IS optimizing.
 We’ve kept it short but take a minute to learn this part.

 Follow these writing guidelines:

 - Delve into popular books on writing such as ‘Elements of Style’ or read George Orwell’s 6 rules for writing to nail the fundamentals quickly.

-- Explore resources for definitions, synonyms and word games on Merriam Webster.
+- Explore new definitions, synonyms and word games on Merriam Webster.

-- Look up your target keywords and view the content on page 1 of Google.
+- Look up your target keywords on Google and read the content on page 1.

-- First drafts are generally awful.
-Proofread and make edits — several times.
+- Most first drafts are awful so proofread and make edits — several times.

-- Google claim grammar is important but you won’t find many top results with bad grammar.
+- Google say grammar isn’t important but you won’t find many top results with bad grammar.
 Better safe than sorry!
-No need for an English degree.
-Just use a free online writing assistant like Grammarly.
+Try using a free online writing assistant like Grammarly.

 - Trim the fat by cutting out unnecessary words.
 Sure, you can inject some personality into your writing.
-It may even help SEO if you’re keeping them engaged.
-But avoid waffle.
+It may even help SEO if you’re keeping readers engaged.
+But avoid waffle as much as possible.

-- Make your content easy to read.
-Spare the reader from looking up words like ‘obsequious’.
-Also, it’s hard to keep track of long sentences.
-Appeal to the general reader instead of your college professor and you’ll improve readability.
+- Appeal to the general reader instead of your college professor and you’ll improve readability.

 These are only guidelines so don’t feel you have to obey them all the time.
 Write naturally like you’re having a conversation.